María Amparo Escandón

-María Amparo Escandón (born June 19, 1957) is a Mexican-born American novelist, short story writer, screenwriter, advertising creative director, and film producer.
-Her literary work is known for addressing bi-cultural themes that deal with the immigration experience of Mexicans crossing over to the United States.
-Her stories concentrate on family relationships, loss, forgiveness, faith, and self-discovery.
-Her work has been translated into over 21 languages and is currently read in more than 85 countries.
+María Amparo Escandón (born June 19, 1957) is a Mexican-born American novelist, writer and film producer.
+Her work is known for addressing bi-cultural immigration experience of Mexicans.
+Her work has been translated into over 21 languages.

 Life and education

 Her father, Julio Escandón, was a contractor in the construction business; and her mother, María Amparo de Escandón, headed professional training for the Labor Department in Mexico.
 María is the eldest of four children and spent her childhood in Mexico City, jumping from one elementary school to the next due to disciplinary issues.
-Her vivid imagination led her to constant lying since she was seven years old, with the resulting problems both at home and at school.
-That was until her grandmother, María Amparo Obregón, taught her the difference between lies and story telling.
-She said: “They are the same, but one is hurtful and the other is entertaining.
-The difference resides in the intention.
-Telling lies is not a bad thing, as long as everyone knows you made them up.”
-Having received this approval to lie, Escandón began to write and found a creative vehicle for her fantasies.
 At the age of thirteen, she was sent to study in rural Minnesota, near the pig farms, where she discovered the English language.
 Upon her return to Mexico, she read One Hundred Years of Solitude by Gabriel García Márquez, and under his influence, initiated her career as a narrator.

 Escandón studied Communications at Universidad Anáhuac and Universidad Nuevo Mundo in Mexico City from 1977 to 1982.
-She was briefly married to Luis Eduardo Gil, and later immigrated to the United States where she co-founded Acento, currently one of the largest independent Hispanic advertising agencies in the US, with Benito Martínez Creel, who would become her second husband.
+She was briefly married to Luis Eduardo Gil, and later immigrated to the United States where she co-founded Acento with Benito Martínez Creel, who would become her second husband.
 She went back to studying but in the arena of visual arts.
 She took Ceramics at the Otis College of Art and Design in Los Angeles, California, from 1983 to 1985.
 After living in the US for ten years and having published a number of short stories in Spanish, in 1993, she entered a creative writing workshop at UCLA (University of California Los Angeles) Extension, to learn how to write in English.
-Just a year later, in 1994, she was invited to become part of the teaching staff.
+Just a year later, she was invited to become part of the teaching staff.

 Escandón has two children (Zooey and Iñaki) by her ex-husband, Benito Martínez-Creel (divorced in 2006).
 She currently lives in Los Angeles, California and Mexico City with Pedro Haas.